A brown long-haired (BBcc) dog is crossed with a white short-hair... | Channels for Pearson+

 2. Mendel's Laws of Inheritance Probability and Genetics

 A brown long-haired (BBcc) dog is crossed with a white short-haired (bbCC) dog.
-If one of the F1 progeny is crossed with another F1 progeny, how many genotypes will be produced in the F2 progeny?
+If one of the F1 progeny is crossed with another F1 progeny, which of the following genotypes has the highest frequency in the F2 progeny?

 A brown long-haired (BBcc) dog is crossed with a white short-haired (bbCC) dog.
-If one of the F1 progeny is crossed with another F1 progeny, how many genotypes will be produced in the F2 progeny?
+If one of the F1 progeny is crossed with another F1 progeny, which of the following genotypes has the highest frequency in the F2 progeny?

 ANSWERS OPTIONS